vdclab/vdclab-wiki/COACH.md

 ## Ease of use
 - Input a PDB file or a protein sequence.
-- Take some time to run.
+- Take some time to run (more than estimated).
+- Output easy to read and analyse.

 ## Citations